nivekcode/frontend-heroes/exercise-npm-scripts-build/README.md

 # Copy assets and HTML

 Currently we build our `SCSS` and TypeScript files into the `dist` folder.
-But what about our HTML file and the `assets`?
-They are not there yet.
+But what about our `HTML` file and the `assets`?
+They are not processed yet.
 Luckily we don't have to process them in any special manner, we just have to copy them over.

 1. To copy things we are going to use a tool called `cpx`.
 Again, we install it as a dev depdency